 Athletic and Recreation Center (ARC) and Campus Recreation

-The ARC will be open for use by students and employees in accordance with local PDPH guidance for the operation of gyms and recreational activities.
-If city guidance differs from University guidance, the more restrictive guidance will apply.
-Unvaccinated individuals are required to wear a mask when inside the ARC using the gym and participating in recreational activities.
+The ARC will be open for use by students and employees in accordance with local Philadelphia Department of Public Health (PDPH) guidance for the operation of gyms and recreational activities.
+If PDPH guidance differs from University guidance, the more restrictive guidance will apply.
+All individuals are required to wear a mask when inside the ARC using the gym and participating in recreational activities.